 China Radio International's English Service is one of CRI's most important divisions.
 We provide the world with one of the most efficient and convenient ways of learning about China.
 We focus on news reporting as well as produce a variety of feature programs.
-Under the motto "Your Bridge to China and the World," the English Service's dedicated staff works in three departments: Beyond Beijing, EZFM, and CRIENGLISH.com.
+Under the motto "Your Bridge to China and the World," the English Service's dedicated staff works in three departments: NEWS Plus, EZFM, and CRIENGLISH.com.

 * * *

-Beyond Beijing is CRI's English-language broadcasting platform which provides global audiences with news, reports and feature programs with a distinctive Chinese flavor and an international perspective.
+NEWS Plus is CRI's English-language broadcasting platform which provides global audiences with news, reports and feature programs with a distinctive Chinese flavor and an international perspective.
 It also provides its global audience with various music programs and Chinese-language learning programs.
 It now broadcasts more than 600 hours of programming around the world every day, covering a global population of nearly 3 billion.

-Beyond Beijing's programs can be heard not only via shortwave, but also on many local AM and FM radio stations globally, including stations in Washington D.C., Toronto, London, Canberra, Nairobi, Colombo and many others.
+NEWS Plus' programs can be heard not only via shortwave, but also on many local AM and FM radio stations globally, including stations in Washington D.C., Toronto, London, Canberra, Nairobi, Colombo and many others.

 * * *